However, you should be aware that Google, other search engines, and people in general may be able to see your SmugMug site.

 - Your SmugMug nickname, the first and last names on your account, and your bio

-- Your homepage, unless you set a site-wide password or all of your galleries are unlisted
+- Your homepage, unless you set a site-wide password or all of your galleries are accessible by Anyone with the Link (unlisted)

 - Nothing about your unlisted galleries